jamesalbert/winter2017/171/homeworks/hw1/hw1.md

   A: hands, bidding sign, voice/notification system

   S: eyes, system for tracking pass bids and sales (seeing if high bidders have already reached their max)

+4. run `python main.py`
+5.
+  a) A simple reflex agent can **not** be perfectly rational.
+Consider the case where the default location is loc_B (in the middle).
+It can't make a perfectly rational decision because it can't see if loc_A or loc_C is dirty and it's forced to either make a random or a default/static choice.

+  b) A reflex agent with state on the other hand can because it can see if loc_A or loc_C is dirty.

+  c) Being able to see the state of other squares allows it to make the decision "loc_A is dirty, go Left" or "loc_C is dirty, go Right".
+Otherwise the choice is either random or static.